TormStorm/jagex-launcher-linux/README.md

 Unfortunatly to run the Jagex Launcher you need the files from an already installed Jagex launcher in Windows.
 These files can be obtained either by installing the Jagex launcher in a virtual machine, or on a different computer.
 Once you have obtained the files open a terminal and navigate to the folder where the launcher files are located.
 Then simply run `wine JagexLauncher.exe` and the jagex launcher should start up as normal.

 ## Desktop entry for the Jagex Launcher
-Unless you want to open a terminal every time you want to run the Jagex Launcher you can create a desktop entry.
-To do so simply create a new text file with the following code and save it as `jagex-launcher.desktop` inside `/home/user/.local/share/appliations` where user is the name of your user in Linux.
+Unless you want to open a terminal every time you want to run the Jagex Launcher you should create a desktop entry.
+To create a desktop entry simply create a new text file with the code below and save it as `jagex-launcher.desktop` inside `/home/user/.local/share/appliations` where `user` is the name of your user in Linux.
 Make sure you also edit the exec path and icon path to the location of the Jagex Launcher.
 ```
 [Desktop Entry]
 Type=Application